 Every thirty years in the sacred forests of Casamance, south of Senegal, hundreds of young diola become men through the initiation of the Boukout.
 Children and kids, living all over the country and the world, are called back to their home village to undergo the boukout ritual, rediscover their roots and learn the secrets of their culture.

-Hundreds of children and young people, called to order, pour into the village to prepare for initiation: stripped of all the trappings of modernity, they submit to the prohibitions and rules of tradition, handed down over the centuries from ancestors to the village-wise men.
-The young cambachs undergo the ritual of shaving and blessing with sacred herbs, prepared according to animist tradition and blessed in the manner of modern monotheisms.
-And while they perform the traditional dance, learnt months earlier, the initiated men astound everyone with exhilarating displays of courage: thanks to the mystical power of a secret root from the sacred forest, they try to wound themselves with long, sharp blades on various parts of the body, which remain unharmed.
-The cambachs then enter the sacred forest, where they learn the mystical secrets of the forest and their own culture, which will finally make them men.
+Hundreds of children and young people, called to order, pour into the village to prepare for initiation: stripped of all the goods of modernity, they submit to the prohibitions and rules of tradition, passed down through the centuries by ancestors to the village sages.
+The young cambachs undergo the ritual of shaving and blessing performed with sacred herbs, prepared according to animist tradition and blessed in the manner of modern monotheisms.
+And as they perform the traditional dance, learned months earlier, the already-initiated men astound everyone with exhilarating demonstrations of courage: thanks to the mystical power of a secret root from the sacred forest, they attempt to wound themselves with long, sharp blades on various parts of the body that remain unharmed.
+The cambachs will then enter the sacred forest, where they will learn the mystical secrets of the forest and their own culture, which will finally make them men.

-And which, once they come out, they will never, ever reveal.
+And which, once they leave, they will never, ever reveal.

-At one time, the boukout was held every ten years, and the initiates stayed in the forest for up to three months.
-Today, given the immense cost of the ceremony, the emigration of young people and the higher rate of schooling of children, the cadence of the boukout has lengthened, and the time spent in the sacred grove has been reduced to two weeks.
-Since the initiation is binding on every diola man, today the sacred grove remains open for up to a year, to give latecomers, who may have emigrated off the continent, or their children (including mestizos), time to undergo the ritual of the diola culture and its traditions, which remains the common denominator despite the religious differences of its members, whether Muslim or Christian.
+At one time the boukout was held every ten years, and the initiates stayed in the forest for up to three months.
+Today, given the immense cost to families and the village of the ceremony, the emigration of young people and the higher rate of schooling of children, the cadence of the boukout has lengthened, and the time spent in the sacred grove has been reduced to two weeks.
+As the initiation is binding on every diola man, today the sacred grove remains open for up to a year, to allow time for latecomers, who may have migrated off the continent, or their own children (including mestizos), to be able to undergo the ritual of diola culture and its traditions, which remains the common denominator despite the religious differences of its members, whether Muslim or Christian.

 In this sense, it is a vehicle of values of tolerance and equality, but also, like all initiation rituals, of humility, respect for rules, and, in this case, respect for the environment.